cgeo/cgeo/README.md

 - In eclipse, the project will be uncompilable until you have copied the files keys.xml from main/templates to main/res/values (you need to do this because eclipse fails to create the file automatically from private.properties as Android Studio do).
 You have to change all values starting with @ and ending with @ (inclusive) with respective keys.
 If a key is missing, remove the respective value (together with the leading and trailing @).

 For debugging create a Debug Configuration by selecting the cgeo application (inside the cgeo) folder and press F11.
 Then choose to run as Android Application.

-### Android Studio (or IntelliJ IDEA)
-- Install Android Studio from https://developer.android.com/sdk/index.html
-- On first start, follow the setup wizard using default options.
-- When asked what project to start with, configure git first (set path to git executable), then choose to clone a project from version control, and choose github afterwards.
-Enter "https://github.com/cgeo/cgeo" (*) as base URL and supply your credentials.
-- (*) If you plan to actively contribute, use the path to your fork of c:geo instead
-- Android Studio should detect that gradle is used for building cgeo.
-If it complains that this is not a gradle project, then close the project.
-Choose "Import project" and select the `build.gradle` or `settings.gradle` in the root directory of the git repository.
-- c:geo uses [Checkstyle](http://checkstyle.sourceforge.net/) to verify that coding standards are followed throughout the project.
-To see violations directly in Android Studio you need to install the `CheckStyle-IDEA` Plugin and configure the `checkstyle.xml` file available in the project root directory.

 ## Build